yWorks/yGuard/docs/task_documentation.md

             A boolean attribute (valid values: <code>true</code>/<code>false</code>)
             that determines whether the renaming engine should generate pseudorandom name mappings for each invocation.
-If set to <code>false</code> (the default, for backward compatibility), each obfuscation will used a fixed map that generates names based on the order of the obfuscated elements.
+If set to <code>false</code> (the default, for backward compatibility), each obfuscation will use a fixed map that generates names based on the order of the obfuscated elements.
 If nothing is changed, each obfuscation will generate the same obfuscated names for all elements.
 If set to <code>true</code>,